DipakBachhav25/Innovent_Project/README.md

+## Getting Started

+To use InvestIQ, simply visit our website: [InvestIQ](https://innovent-project.onrender.com/).
+No registration is required to access the learning resources and simulated trading environment.

 # InvestIQ: Stock Market Learning Web App

 InvestIQ is a web application designed to help users learn about the stock market and make informed investment decisions.
 It provides a user-friendly interface with educational resources, interactive tools, and a simulated trading environment.